 In fact, medical providers usually can’t move your bills into collections until 60 to 180 days after nonpayment.
 To learn more, read our guide to how medical debt impacts credit.

 It depends on your state, but in many cases, the answer is yes.
 This is because nearly 30 states across the US have filial responsibility laws, which allow creditors to contact children of the deceased for any medical bills that aren’t covered by estate assets.

 Creditors usually have between two to six months to make a claim against the estate.
 Check your state’s laws and speak with an estate lawyer about your specific situation.

 Must read: Am I responsible for my spouse’s medical debt?

 If you live in a community property state, you may be responsible for your deceased spouse’s medical debt — even if you didn’t cosign it or act as a guarantor.
 However, the exact wording of your state’s laws will determine your responsibility.
-The easiest way to find out is to consult with an estate lawyer and discuss your specific situation.
+The easiest way to find out is to consult with an estate lawyer.